ngholson/g4ScoreBoard/README.md

 ## Special background colors
 If you need a specific color for the background (such as green) open the "browser_source.html" <br>
 with a text editor and remove the comment tags indicated below.
+(this was specifically requested.
+OBS should remove the background for you automatically)

      browser_source.html